krishnaw14/CS747-assignments/cs747-pa4/submission/README.md

 `$ ./run.sh --baseline --kingmoves --num_seed_runs 20`

-The bash script run.sh uses python3 to call the main script and has been tested on sl2 server.
+The bash script run.sh uses python3 to call the main script and has been tested on IITB CSE lab SL2 servers.